oluwa-shina-ayomi/backend-projects/README.md

 - intermediate
 - advanced

-each project has its own directory with a readme inside.
+each project has its own directory with a readme in it's directory.

 ### projects url
 #### beginner
 -task-tracker-cli: <https://roadmap.sh/projects/task-tracker-cli>